 The goal of the seed funding is to assist talented researchers in developing projects/ideas to a level that would secure additional, more significant, funding—in conjunction with CTBUH.
 Research proposals should directly relate to the tall building typology and/or urban habitat, but can come from any topic/discipline.
 The proposals should have the potential to improve tall buildings and cities from a wide perspective.
 A non-exhaustive list of possible research topics is provided in the “Roadmap on the Future Research Needs of Tall Buildings,” produced by the CTBUH in conjunction with UNESCO and CIB, and available here.

 Submission deadline is Tuesday, 22 June 2021 and is now closed.
 For questions, please contact [email protected].

-The evaluation of proposals will be guided by the CTBUH Expert Peer Review Committee, with guidance from the funding sponsor.
-The committee reflects a multi-disciplinary group of tall building/urban experts from around the world with established research and publication records as well as tall building experience in varying fields.
-After a first round evaluation by the Expert Peer Review Committee, the top five proposals will be reviewed by a jury representing the Seed Funding Sponsor and CTBUH representatives.
+The evaluation of proposals will be undertaken by the CTBUH Expert Peer Review Committee, with guidance from the funding sponsor.
+The committee reflects a multi-disciplinary group of tall building/urban experts from around the world, with established research and publication records, as well as tall building experience in varying fields.
+After a first-round evaluation by the Expert Peer Review Committee, the top five proposals will be reviewed by a jury representing the Seed Funding Sponsor and CTBUH representatives.
 The CTBUH reserves the right to reject all applications and grant no awards.

 Full details of the Research Seed Funding initiative, including submission requirements, criteria, procedures, etc. can be found in the Award Brief document.

-Awarded to Sofia Dermisi, a Professor of Real Estate at the University of Washington to assess the ways energy efficient systems and sustainable energy supplies can address the unique demands of tall mixed-use building programs.
+Objective: Assess the ways in which energy-efficient systems and sustainable energy supplies can address the unique demands of tall mixed-use building programs.